mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 3. Double click a row

     - It should change the slicepoint along the integrated momentum axis and zoom into the peak - e.g. in (X,Y) = (H,K) then the slicepoint along L will be set to 1 and there will be a cross at (0,0).
-    - Note for ``md_4D`` the cross should be plotted at all E (obviously a Bragg peak will only be on the elastic line but the peak object has no elastic/inelastic logic and the sliceviewer only knows that `E` is not a momentum axis, it could be temperature etc.).
+    - Note for ``md_4D`` a peak will not be plotted if a non-Q axis is viewed, if both axes are Q-dimensions then the cross should be plotted at all E (obviously a Bragg peak will only be on the elastic line but the peak object has no elastic/inelastic logic and the sliceviewer only knows that `E` is not a momentum axis, it could be temperature etc.).

-4. Click Add Peaks in the Peak Actions section at the top of the peak viewer
+4. Click Add Peaks in the Peak Actions section at the top of the peak viewer (note for 4D workspaces the peak overlay won't work for non_Q dimensions).

 5. Click somewhere in the colorfill plot